hardisj/erinsaudiocorner/content/english/loudspeakers/JBL_305Pmk2.md

 <img align="left" src="https://dl.dropboxusercontent.com/s/97s1k7to2vrncn7/DSC01551.JPG?dl=0" alt="specs" width="100%" style="vertical-align:middle;margin:20px 0px"/><br clear="all" />

-The reference plane in this test is just below the tweeter, per the manufacturer.
-A single RCA input was used and the volume was set to default.
-No grille was used and the ports were open (not stuffed).
+The reference plane in this test is at tweeter.
+XLR, +10dBv, port open (not stuffed).

 Measurements are provided in a format in accordance with the Standard Method of Measurement for In-Home Loudspeakers (ANSI/CTA-2034-A R-2020).
 For more information, please see [this](https://shop.cta.tech/products/standard-method-of-measurement-for-in-home-loudspeakers) link.